ARL-UTEP-OC/cdes/README.md

 5. Run the scenario by click on the play button

 You should now see the links between the cdes1 and cdes2 nodes alternating blue and yellow every 10 seconds.
+Try to ping from r1 -> h1 and r1 -> r2 and notice that the connectivity is mutually exclusive.